DK Hostmaster is the data controller and has the following contact details:

 The Danish Domain Names Act allows registrants to keep their address and/or telephone number hidden if other legislation excludes this information from the public domain.
 In order for DK Hostmaster to accept a request for anonymity, you must either have name and address protection in the Danish civil registration system (CPR), or under the legislation of the country where your address is located.

-Please note that as a proxy for a registrant, you can only have your information hidden if you have name and address protection as mentioned above.
-The billing contact will always be hidden from the public in the whois database, but not from the registrant’s self-service portal.
+The billing contact and the proxy will always be hidden from the public in the whois database, but not from the registrant’s self-service portal.

 DK Hostmaster may release personal data to a third party on request.
 This includes personal data about registrants that is anonymous in the whois database.
 You can read more about the release of data here.